A List of those Known to the “Chronicle”

 4.

-In cases where articles of the Criminal Codes of the non-Russian Republics are concerned, these have been ‘translated’ into the corresponding articles of the RSFSR Code.
+In cases where articles of the Criminal Codes of the non-Russian Republics are concerned, these have been ‘translated’ into the corresponding Articles of the RSFSR Code.
 It should be noted, though, that the texts of the corresponding articles are not always identical.

 NOTE

-This list was extensively annotated in the English edition.
-Here the amendations made on the basis of corrections in subsequent issues of the Chronicle (especially Nos.
-34 and 35) are not separately recorded; information added by the English editors has been included in the individual entry as a [NOTE: ] rather than as a footnote or an end note.
+Here the amendations made on the basis of corrections in subsequent issues of the Chronicle (especially CCE 34 and CCE 35) are not separately recorded.
+Information added by the English editors has been included in the text of the individual entry as a [note] rather than as a footnote or an end note.

 Abbreviations used